seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 ### Optional Questions

-For this response I'll answer them, but not in complete sentences.
+For this response I'll answer them, but not with as much text as if I were turning them in.
 The goal is to make discussion easier without requiring a lot of extra work.

 6. Helped learning, avoided sifting through generated and slop articles which are all I get trying to search this stuff up.